 The Spatial Sciences Institute is a designated Esri Development Center (EDC), one of a small number of university entities which Esri recognizes as having exemplary programs focused on educating students in ways that promote the design and development of GIS applications using Esri’s web, mobile and desktop geospatial technologies.
 Students enrolled in one of the SSI academic programs — the minor in Spatial Studies, the minor in Human Security and Geospatial Intelligence, B.S. in GeoDesign, Graduate Programs in Geographic Information Science and Technology (GIST), M.S. in Spatial Informatics, and Ph.D. in Population, Health, and Place — are afforded special access to Esri software, training and conferences, as well as special opportunities to be recognized for their accomplishments.

 EDC Student of the Year Award

-As an EDC, the Spatial Sciences Institute organizes the USC EDC Student of the Year competition and participates in the Esri Developer Summit that is held in Palm Springs, California in the second half of March every year.
+As an EDC, the Spatial Sciences Institute organizes the USC EDC Student of the Year competition and participates in the Esri Developer Summit that is held in Palm Springs, California in March every year.

 The EDC Student of the Year competition is open to all students currently enrolled in one of the aforementioned academic programs and recognizes the exemplary contributions to the development of novel GIS-based tools, techniques, or models.